 1.4.
 Crisis Situations.
 During Extreme Situations, such as a Pandemic, the Garden is to follow the rules and regulations as set by GreenThumb which may restrict or suspend the open hours, restrict the number and type of garden events, as well as, any other restrictions or requirements (such as, the number of people allowed in the Garden at a time, mask wearing and social distancing guidelines).

-- 2. MEMBERSHIP [All amendments including additions/edits in Section 2 passes 11 to 0, except for options which are indicated individually.]
+2. MEMBERSHIP

 - 2.a.
 Terminology.

 - 2.1.
 Joining the Garden.

 - 2.2.
 Assigned Guide and Orientation.

 - 2.3.
 As a Volunteer (Working Towards Membership).

 - 2.4.
 As a Garden Member.